Back to MLP: A Simple Baseline for Human Motion Prediction: Related Work

 \subsection{Attention-based human motion prediction}

-With the development of transformer~\cite{vaswani2017attention}, some works~\cite{mao2020history,aksan2021spatio,cai2020learning} tried to deal with this task with attention mechanism.
-Beside of~\cite{mao2020history} which adopted attention to find temporal relations, \cite{aksan2021spatio} use attentions to map not only the temporal dependencies but also the pairwise relation of joints by an architecture which combines spatial-attention and temporal-attention in parallel.
-Moreover, \cite{cai2020learning} used a transformer-based architecture along with a progressive-decoding strategy to predict the DCT coefficients of the target joints progressively based on the kinematic tree.
+With the development of transformers~\cite{vaswani2017attention}, some works~\cite{mao2020history,aksan2021spatio,cai2020learning} attempted to deal with this task with an attention mechanism. \cite{mao2020history} used attention to find temporal relations; \cite{aksan2021spatio} also used attention to map not only the temporal dependencies but also the pairwise relation of joints by an architecture combining ``spatial attention'' and ``temporal attention'' in parallel. \cite{cai2020learning} used a transformer-based architecture along with a progressive-decoding strategy to predict the DCT coefficients of the target joints progressively based on the kinematic tree.
 In order to guide the predictions, they also built a memory-based dictionary to preserve the global motion patterns in training data.

-With the development of human motion prediction in recent years, the RNN/GCN/transformer based architectures are well explored and the results have been significantly improved.
-Though these methods are shown to be effective, the architectures are becoming more and more complicated and difficult to train.
-In this paper, we stick to simple architectures and propose a MLP-based network.
-We hope that our simple method would serve a baseline and let the community rethink the problem of human motion prediction.
+In summary, with the development of human motion prediction in recent years, the RNN/GCN/transformer-based architectures are well explored and the results have been significantly improved.
+Though these methods provide good results, their architectures are becoming more and more complicated and difficult to train.
+In this paper, we stick to simple architectures and propose an MLP-based network.
+Recently, a concurrent and independent work \cite{bouazizi2022motionmixer} based on ~\cite{tolstikhin2021mlp} also adopts an MLP based network architecture for motion prediction, while our network is much simpler as we do not use the squeeze-and-excitation block\cite{hu2018squeeze} nor the activation layers.
+We hope that our simple method would serve as a baseline and let the community rethink the problem of human motion prediction.